mui/toolpad/docs/data/toolpad/concepts/data-binding.md

 You can write JavaScript expressions in the editor which opens up.

-The editor will expect a return type, `string` for example.
+Based on the property, the editor expects a return type, `string` for example which is shown at the top.

 The **scope** includes the current values of all components and queries that you have added on the page.
 You can use anything from within this scope to write your JavaScript expressions.